 What happens to my car under the scrappage scheme?

-Both Suzuki and Mazda have partnered with two major disposal companies, to ensure your old car is disposed of responsibly – Autogreen for Suzuki and Car Take Back for Mazda.
+Mazda has partnered with a major disposal company, Car Take Back, to ensure your old car is disposed of responsibly.
 And don’t let the term ‘scrappage’ fool you; your car’s not heading straight for the scrap heap.
 The majority of your scrapped vehicle will be recycled in line with the Government target of 95%

 If you’d like to find out if your car is eligible for the scrappage scheme and see what new cars are available, please contact our sales teams.
 You can find their details at https://www.twwhiteandsons.co.uk/find-us/